 - supervision to be able to take nutrition; or

 - assistance to be able to cut up food.

 When answering the questions think about:

-- What aids do you use to help you to eat, for example, a plate guard to stop food from falling off the plate?
-Do you use a bowl rather than a plate to prevent spillages?
+- What aids do you use to help you to eat?
+Do you use a plate guard to stop food from falling off the plate?

 - Do you need to use specifically coloured plates so that the colour contrast allows you to distinguish different food items?